REFERRAL COORDINATORS & BOARD MEMBERS: Log in to access materials

 Jean’s primary care physician referred her to Project Access Northwest and began the process for a hip joint implant.

 “The staff at Project Access NW are amazing,” she says.
 “They treated me really well and were so patient in working through the details.
-Project Access NW kept me from ending up in a wheelchair.
+Project Access Northwest kept me from ending up in a wheelchair.
 I can’t thank them enough.”

 Jean was referred to Dr. Jonathan Clabeaux, an orthopedic surgeon at Virginia Mason Medical Center.